Our systems must constantly be reexamined for opportunities to improve and overcome bias to better serve everyone.

 - Provides clear, concrete evaluative data to funders that clarify whether their grantees are achieving service and program objectives;

 - Expands the evidence base of effective solutions that reduce disparate social outcomes for families and communities of color; and

 - Ultimately helps ensure that people in our communities receive the best possible social services so that they do not, at any point, need to enter the child welfare, juvenile justice, or adult justice systems.
 This will lessen racial disparities and inequities in those systems.

-If you are interested in learning more about the Data for Equity model, please contact our Diversity, Equity, and Inclusion team.
+If you are interested in learning more about the Data for Equity model, please contact us.